boeckmann/asm6502/README.txt

         -  8-bit _byte_ storing numbers of value 0 to 255.

-        -  16-bit _word_ storing positive numbers of value 0 to 65535
+        -  16-bit _word_ storing positive numbers of value 0 to 65535.
-           inclusive.
-Negative numbers are stored in two-complement representation with range -32768 to 32767 inclusive.
+           Negative numbers from -32768 to -1 are stored in two-complement representation.

    3.3 Symbols